oasmobile/php-aws-wrappers/docs/DynamoDB.md

 The above example will try to evaluate as many items as possible, and return those matching the condition expression.
 However, this number is restricted to a limit, which defaults to 30.
 This limit can be increased as needed, but DynamoDB will stop whenever the total size of processed data set exceeds the amount of 1MB.

-In case you need to continue querying the data after a limit is hit, you can use the _last evaluated key_ concept. `DynamoDbTable` will return the _last evaluated key_ (internal key of item) by reference when each `query()` call finishes.
-This key can be passed into the `query()` call again to determine an _exclusive start key_ (where to start evaluating, exclusively) for the next query.
-By continuosly calling `query()` with an increasing _exclusive start key_, you can eventually go through all the items in a table.
+In case you need to continue querying the data after a limit is hit, you can use the _last evaluated key_ concept. `DynamoDbTable` will return the _last evaluated key_ (internal key of item) by reference when each `oldQuery()` call finishes.
+This key can be passed into the `oldQuery()` call again to determine an _exclusive start key_ (where to start evaluating, exclusively) for the next oldQuery.
+By continuosly calling `oldQuery()` with an increasing _exclusive start key_, you can eventually go through all the items in a table.

 The code below demonstrates how to use the last key concept in combination with a customized page limit to read all items matching given criteria from a table: